-Getting your website translated could put you on your way to expanding your business by winning more customers from other regions.
+Web marketing experts are saying that website translation or localization is one of the top ways to improve your online visibility in 2020, so getting your website translated could put you on your way to expanding your business by winning more customers in foreign markets.

 The 5 Steps of Website Localization